1) What does ‘inertia’ mean?

 Technology and the open banking revolution have made managing financial goals, investing and saving more straightforward and less time-consuming.
 When it comes to tackling financial inaction, it’s crucial to lean on the power of tech to make your money work for you.

-For example, by automating your savings or investments, you can begin moving toward your financial targets without even thinking about it.
-The convenience that technology affords enables you to spend less time worrying about what you could do, and more time putting your money into action.
+For example, by automating your savings, you can begin moving toward your financial targets.
+The convenience that technology affords enables you to spend less time worrying about what you could do, and more time putting your money into action — whatever that might mean for you.

 Plum makes financial planning simpler